mustah21/personalized-study-planner/README.md

 | Minh Hoang | Frontend Developer · Scrum Master (Sprint 1) |
 | Jari Orkolainen | Backend Developer · Tester · Scrum Master (Sprint 5) |
 | Mustafa Ahmad | Backend Developer · DevOps (Jenkins, Docker) · Scrum Master (Sprints 3, 6) |

+---
+_This readme has primarily been written by Claude.
+The code itself has entirely been written by the owner.
+Nonetheless the the final responsibility for the documentation and its correctness resides with the owner._